alxshelepenok/lumen/.grove/index.md

-  Y_35["Y-35: Icons center on trimmed text boxes, not line boxes"]:::discovery Y_36["Y-36: Post markdown ships beside its page as a text alternate"]:::discovery Y_37["Y-37: Content lists carry their markers in a flex column"]:::discovery A_01["A-01: Content pipeline"]:::area
+  Y_35["Y-35: Icons center on trimmed text boxes, not line boxes"]:::discovery Y_36["Y-36: Post markdown ships beside its page as a text alternate"]:::discovery Y_37["Y-37: Content lists carry their markers in a flex column"]:::discovery Y_38["Y-38: Sizes and spacing live on named rem scales, not leading arithmetic"]:::discovery A_01["A-01: Content pipeline"]:::area
   A_02["A-02: Pages and routing"]:::area
   A_03["A-03: Interface and theming"]:::area